Justwhittaker/PRO4-Mealdeals/README.md

     * python manage.py createsuperuser

-12. Preload products and tags.
+12. Preload products.
 To match starter projects and user profile tags to the original concept, run the following commands from your IDE's terminal:

-    * python manage.py loaddata servicelevel.json
-    * python manage.py loaddata tag.json
+    * python manage.py loaddata db.json

 13. Start your server by running the following management command in your terminal:

     * python manage.py runserver